mab253/unlock-nyc-web/index.md

   secure?</h2><p>We are an independent group that is not affiliated with any real estate management company, landlord, brokering agency, housing authority, or homeless shelter services.
-You can choose to report anonymously, and we will never share your personal information without your permission.</p><h2>How is reporting with Unlock NYC different from calling 311?</h2><p>When you report through Unlock NYC, your report can do more.
-If you request a formal investigation and attach evidence, we can send it to the city on your behalf –&nbsp;just like if you called 311.</p><p>But, your report will also help change the <em>system</em> by making data about voucher discrimination available to the community-based organizations and advocates who are leading the movement to end it.
-Our partners use our reports to understand patterns about voucher discrimination –&nbsp;who's doing it, where it's happening, what it sounds like – so they can focus their attention and resources where they're most needed.</p>"
+You can choose to report anonymously, and we will never share your personal information without your permission.</p><h2>How is using Unlock NYC different from calling 311?</h2><p>When you report through Unlock NYC, your report can do more. </p><p>If you request a formal investigation and attach evidence, we can send it to the city on your behalf – just like if you called 311.</p><p>But, in addition, your report will also help change the <em>system</em> by making data about voucher discrimination available to the community-based organizations and advocates who are leading the movement to end it.
+Our partners use our reports to understand patterns about voucher discrimination – who's doing it, where it's happening, what it sounds like – so they can focus their attention and resources where they're most needed.</p>"

 ---
 # It should be easier to find a home with your voucher.